The Gary Delaney Summer Season: A Hilarious Kickoff

 Beccles Public Hall – Comedy in a Pressure Cooker

+First stop: Beccles Public Hall.
+This was the comedy hot ticket.
+I’m talking about 35 degrees inside; it was like doing stand-up in a sauna.
 But did the heat stop anyone?
-Not a chance.
-The room was buzzing, the drinks were flowing, and the crowd were ready to laugh their faces off.
+Not a chance!
+The room was buzzing, the drinks were flowing, and the crowd was ready to laugh their faces off.

 Burgh Hall, Great Yarmouth – Late Show Legends